albluc24/ddn/README.md

 2. It utilizes these simultaneously generated outputs to fit the target distribution of the training data.
 3. These outputs collectively represent a discrete distribution, which is the origin of the name "Discrete Distribution Networks."

 Every generative model has its unique characteristics, and DDN is no exception.
-We will highlight two distinctive capabilities of DDN:
+We will highlight three key features of DDN:
 - Zero-Shot Conditional Generation without gradient computation.
-- Tree-Structured 1D Discrete Latent variables.
+- Tree-Structured 1D Discrete Latent Variables.
+- Fully End-to-End Differentiable.

 See:
 - Paper: https://arxiv.org/abs/2401.00036